- Activity Level: high

-The curly-coated Portuguese Water Dog is a working breed that is about as fun-loving and lively as any dog breeds out there!
-The Portuguese Water Dog was originally used by Portuguese Fisherman to retrieve equipment that was lost overboard and was even known to “herd” fish into the nets, making them very valuable fishing companions.
+The curly-coated Portuguese Water Dog is a working breed that is about as fun-loving and lively as any dog breed out there!
+The Portuguese Water Dog was originally used by Portuguese Fisherman to retrieve equipment that was lost overboard and was even known to “herd” fish into the nets, which made them very valuable fishing companions.

 The Portuguese Water Dog has a friendly and playful disposition.
 They are good with children and strangers as long as they are properly socialized early in life.
 They do fairly well with other dogs, and they will be generally friendly with other family pets.

 This is a very adaptable dog breed.
 They are not particularly sensitive to hot or cold climates, but be careful of extreme temps like with all breeds.
 They will do well in an apartment setting as long as they are properly exercised and have enough attention.
 The Portuguese Water Dog will not enjoy long periods of alone time, as they are happiest while spending time and engaging with their family.

 The Portuguese Water Dog is a very healthy breed generally.
 The major health concerns are Juvenile Dilated Cardiomyopathy and Storage Disease which are both genetically passed on to puppies by the parents and can be avoided with proper genetic testing.
 Don’t be afraid to talk to the breeder about the genetic history of the parents and to ask about relevant health clearances.